leohentschker/estimates-ui/README.md

 ### Vite app
 With pure python `z3` and `estimates` wheels, we can now load them in any Pyodide-compatible environment.
 In the folder `ui` we have a vite app that loads the website at [`https://math.llm.dev`](https://math.llm.dev).

+You will need to download the most recent version of the estimates wheel in order to run the UI locally.

 You can run this with the following:
 ```